-The economic effects of COVID-19 caused significant increases in the cost of lumber and construction materials, supply change delays, shortage of labor, and delays in permitting, inspections and plan approvals.
-These factors have impacted all of the Agency's partners across all programs, making it difficult for many rental projects to move forward.
+The foreclosure and eviction moratoriums that began in fiscal year 2020 expired during fiscal year 2022.
+The economic effects of COVID-19 caused significant increases in the cost of lumber and construction materials, supply change delays, labor shortages, and delays in permitting, inspections and plan approvals.
+These factors have impacted the Agency's partners across all programs, making it difficult for many rental projects to move forward.
 Single-family home prices have skyrocketed due to low supply and high demand, pricing out many potential homebuyers.
 While there are no quick solutions to these issues, COVID-19 funding provided by the federal government and the State helps to mitigate some of these negative factors.